When to plant Irises in Stark County, IL

 Stark County, Illinois is in USDA Hardiness Zone 5b.
 The average last spring frost is April 21 and first fall frost is October 12.

-Stark County County sits in USDA Zone 5b.
+Stark County sits in USDA Zone 5b.
 Irises grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Irises grow in Stark County County's climate?
+Can Irises grow in Stark County's climate?

 Your Stark County Garden Planner — Free